alcueid/graph-temp/README.md

 | graph_temp.plt | display graph only |
 | save_temp_graph.plt | save cpu temprature graph |
 | savetemp.sh | save cpu temprature in log |

+## Problem

+The biggest problem is the trouble of installation.
+It maight be easier if create a installation script file.